-Default value TRUE Description Specifies whether parallel processing of save-to-database blocks is enabled (True/False).
+Description Specifies whether parallel processing of save-to-database blocks is enabled (True/False).
 It is recommended to leave this enabled for improved performance.
-If you identify a particular file configuration that does not operate as expected with parallel saves enabled, you can disable the behavior on a per file basis by setting Enable Parallel Save Data to Off .
+If you identify a particular file configuration that does not operate as expected with parallel saves enabled you can disable the behavior on a per as expected with parallel saves enabled, you can disable the behavior on a per file basis by setting Enable Parallel Save Data to Off.
+The basis by setting chable Faranet Save Data to Off.